The Monkey King 2: Development

 After The Monkey King was released in January 2014, Filmko Entertainment announced a sequel in February.
-Chow Yun-fat was expected to reprise his role as the Jade Emperor in the sequel, but the character did not appear in the film.
+Chow Yun-fat was expected to reprise his role as the Jade Emperor in this film, but the character ultimately did not appear in this film.

 Casting

-Aaron Kwok, who portrayed the Bull Demon King in The Monkey King, portrayed Sun Wukong in the sequel, replacing Donnie Yen from the previous installment.
+Aaron Kwok, who portrayed the Bull Demon King in the prequel, portrays Sun Wukong in this installment, replacing Donnie Yen from the previous installment.
 To prepare for his role, Kwok took several months of martial arts training before the shoot.
 During filming, Kwok had to undergo six hours of makeup and an additional three hours to clean it up daily.
 Gong Li join to the cast in November, portraying the role of Baigujing, the White Skull Demoness.
-Additional cast members included Feng Shaofeng as Tang Sanzang, a role that was previously reported to be portrayed by Louis Koo, Xiaoshenyang as Zhu Bajie, and Him Law, who portrayed Muzha in the previous installment, as Sha Wujing.
+Additional cast members included Feng Shaofeng as Tang Sanzang, a role that was previously reported to be portrayed by Louis Koo, Xiaoshenyang as Zhu Bajie, and Him Law as Sha Wujing.
+Him Law previously portrayed Muzha in the previous installment.
+Feng Shaofeng previously portrayed the role of Erlang Shen in Journey to the West (2011).